joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 then the distribution health test must be adjusted) and suitably broad to support a reasonable entropy level.
 This sub-distribution is provided by setting the `JENT_DISTRIBUTION_MIN` and `JENT_DISTRIBUTION_MAX` macros.
+This identified sub-distribution should be the result of some readily identifiable architectural characteristic of the underlying hardware that is thought to be non-deterministic.

 The result of this configuration is that the noise source outputs only values within the expected sub-distribution range, so only this reduced data set needs to be able to be reasonably assessed.
+In many instances the data from the selected sub-distribution can be used without translation, so there is no risk that translation masks patterns from statistical assessment.

 This makes any use of min entropy estimators more meaningful, and further should make the included health testing more statistically powerful.